Milky Way and Night Sky

 • Midday: lunch break

-• Afternoon: Classroom sessions on intermediate night sky photography, blue hour blends, stacking, and more PhotoPills.
+• Afternoon: Classroom sessions on intermediate night sky photography, blue hour blends, and stacking.

 • Evening / sunset: dinner break + optional sunset shoot.

-• After sunset (approx): Blue Hour, Milky Way and astro photography shoot.
+• After sunset: Blue Hour, Milky Way and astro photography shoot.

 • Morning: Intermediate post processing techniques.